brihadeesh/brihadeesh.github.io/content/about.md

 {{< figure src="/img/about.jpg" alt="Author wearing a red t-shirt with their hair down" class="left rounded border-solid border-2 w-40 h-auto" >}}

-I'm a 29 year old, neurodivergent, cat supremacist that sometimes cosplays as an ecologist.
+I'm a 29 year old, neurodivergent, cat person who sometimes cosplays as an ecologist.
 I'm big on F(L)OSS and currently run a [Void Linux](https://voidlinux.org) installation with a manually compiled version of Emacs 29.
 I also play the guitar, listen to typically a lot of metal and try to